viorble/Lecture-Database/ch06_normalization_of_database_tables.md

 - Database designers commonly use normalization in the following two situations:
   - When designing a new database structure
   - To analyze the relationship among the attributes within each entity and determine if the structure can be improved through normalization
-- The main goal of normalization is to eliminate data anomalies by eliminating unnecessary or unwanted <span class="blue-text">data redundancies</span>
+- The main goal of normalization is to eliminate data anomalies by eliminating unnecessary <span class="blue-text">data redundancies</span>
-- Normalization uses the concept of <span class="blue-text">functional dependencies</span> to identify which attribute determines other attributes
+- Normalization uses the concept of <span class="blue-text">functional dependencies, FD</span> to identify which attribute determines other attributes

-# The Normalization Process
+# The Objectives of Normalization
-The objective of normalization is to ensure:
 - Each table represents a single subject
 - Each row/column intersection contains only one value and not a group of values
 - No data item will be unnecessarily stored in more than one table.
-Data is updated in only one place
+- Data is updated in only one place
 - All non-prime attributes in a table are dependent on the primary key
 - Each table has no insertion, update, or deletion anomalies
 - Ensure that all tables are in at least in 3NF in business environment
-- Work one relation at a time, identifying functional dependencies of a relation (table)
+- Work one table at a time, identifying FD of a table

 # Normal Forms
 ![bg right:70% w:100%](restricted/CTable06_02.jpg)